 g.
 Applications to the First Tier Tribunal (Property Chamber) to challenge or determine service charges or administration charges or to determine whether a breach of covenant has occurred – A procedure for both landlords and leaseholders to have a dispute about service charges or administration charges (including management fees, cost of repairs, insurance charges, late payment fees and the landlords’ costs) or other breach of covenant resolved by the tribunal.

-To learn more about our Leasehold Enfranchisement team, visit our booklet or visit the menu to the right.
+To learn more about our Leasehold Enfranchisement team, visit the ‘Our People’ page.